CtrlK

 Completeness

-Clearly answers both what (Angular state management with Signals, NgRx, RxJS) and when (explicit 'Use when' clause covering setup, management, choosing solutions, and migration scenarios).
+Clearly answers both 'what' (master modern Angular state management with Signals, NgRx, and RxJS) and 'when' (explicit 'Use when' clause covering setting up global state, managing component stores, choosing between state solutions, or migrating from legacy patterns).

 3 / 3